An introduction to passkeys and FIDO

 The early adopters of FIDO were mainly global brands with millions of users, including eBay, Facebook, NTT DoCoMo and Yahoo!
 Japan.

 Starting in October 2022, the next major FIDO milestone will come into effect with the launch of passkeys.
 Passkeys will be enabled and supported by the major platform vendors Apple, Google and Microsoft.
 Passkeys are much easier to use than usernames and passwords.
 They aren’t typed or remembered and can be easily recovered, eliminating much of the password reset frustrations and costs.
-And passkeys cannot be hacked and stolen en masse like usernames and passwords.
+And passkeys are phishing-resistant and cannot be hacked and stolen en masse like usernames and passwords.

 However, like any major new technology, it is vital to understand the details to ensure they are appropriate for your business.
 This post aims to make sense of passkeys for you and your business as an application provider — commonly referred to as a Relying Party (RP) — so you can prepare for the end of passwords.